flutter-form-builder-ecosystem/flutter_form_builder/packages/form_builder_validators/README.md

 Submit your PR and be of help to millions of developers all over the world!

 ### Coffee :-)
-If this package was helpful to you in delivering your project or you just wanna to support this package, a cup of coffee would be highly appreciated ;-)
+If this package was helpful to you in delivering your project, or you want to support this package, I would highly appreciate a cup of coffee ;-)

 [![Buy me a coffee](https://www.buymeacoffee.com/assets/img/guidelines/download-assets-sm-1.svg)](https://www.buymeacoffee.com/danvick)